 d.
 To meet the above requirements, ELCFV has implemented the following:

-Training to administer the COOP is provided during new staff orientation and an update is provided to Coalition staff on or about June 30th by the Director of Human Resources to ensure staff awareness.
+Training to administer the COOP is provided during new staff orientation and an update is provided to Coalition staff on or about June 30th by a Human Resources representative to ensure staff awareness.

 Components of the COOP regarding continuity of child care services, payments, realigning children to various providers, contact information, alternate site designations, etc., are provided to child care providers through ELCFV’s website, provider portal, provider meetings, and newsletters.
 Components of the COOP are provided to parents during the enrollment process and in the provider handbook.